developer-zebra/developer-zebra-site/src/ppc/2-3/guide/config/index.md

 <br>
 	**• Max Snooze Count** – specify the maximum number of times to snooze until decommissioning is required
 <br>
 	**• Snooze Expiration Time (Days)** - sets the expiration time for the battery EOL alert, after which no further snooze options are allowed and users are prevented from using batteries that have reached EOL.
+Minimum value: 1, maximum value: 90.
 <br>
 	**• Show Alert On Next Boot** – display the EOL message upon next device boot
 <br>